 - Recruitment Policy: Our -recruitment policy is designed to ensure compliance with UK employment law and encourages staff to report any concerns related to the activities of the organisation or its supply chain.
 Our internal recruitment team manage all recruitment activities and/or only use reputable employment agencies and job boards to source labour: both ZSL and its agencies carry out appropriate background checks.

 - Whistleblowing Policy: Our whistleblowing policy encourages staff to report any concerns, and our management team are expected to act upon these.

-- Communicate this policy to all ZSL staff in the UK and overseas;
+- Communicating these changes to ZSL staff in the UK and overseas;

-- Identify high-risk areas in our supply chain; and
+- Identifying high-risk areas in our supply chain; and

-- Working with our suppliers, take action to strengthen this supply chain.
+- Working with our suppliers, and taking action to strengthen supply chains.